jeffreykegler/old_kollos/design/rewrite.md

 when the rule happens to be nulled.
 In the SLIF, there's a third possibility.
 A nullable LHS is OK if all rules have the same semantics.
 But figuring out whether two semantics are "identical" is tricky, and I think this simpler way makes more sense.

+## Pseudo-code

+* Get the Kollos symbols and rules from the LUIF DSL script.

+* Convert all character classes and single-quoted strings to Kollos symbols.

+* Create the precedented Kollos symbols.  [ I need to describe how to do this for multi-precedented rules. ]

+ * Expand the multi-precedented rules into single-precedented rules.
+    [ TO DO: I need to describe how to do this.
+It's already done in the SLIF. ]

+ * Expand all rules into rules with a single alternative.

+  * For rules which have a sequence on their RHS, expand them into rules whose RHS is a single symbol.

+  * Expand all explicitly counted sequences (`a{7,42}`) into ordinary BNF rules and star (`*`) or plus (`+`) sequences.
+     [ TO DO: I need to explain how to do this.
+Numbered sequences should not be implemented with long RHS's.
+     Instead they should be binary-factored. ]

+   * Copy the intermediate symbols and rules to Libmarpa rules and symbols.
+      Do not include inaccessible and unproduction rules and symbols.

+   * Create the Libmarpa grammar.

+## Notes

+### External semantics by LHS symbol

+ TO DO:
+ I need to describe how to do this.
+Hint:
+ The only semantics active symbols are the KPSs which appear on a LHS.
+ The semantics can be done with dual stacks
+ (one for rules, one for symbols), and tracking which symbols are "virtual" and which are "physical" in the sense they are directly equivalent to a Kollos symbol.
+This is the mechanism currently used by the SLIF.

+### History

+Probably the Libmarpa symbols should contain a "history" of their creation, in some compact form.

+### Mapping symbols

+PKSs are a partial function of Libmarpa symbols -- every Libmarpa symbol maps to zero or one PKS.
+(Many Libmarpa symbols will be "virtual" in the sense they do not correspond directly to any PKS.)

+PKSs map to one or more Libmarpa symbols, unless the PKS is inaccessible or unproductive.

+There is a total function from PKSs to Kollos symbols.
+Every PKS map to one Kollos symbol.

+Every Kollos symbols maps to one or more PKS.